These are Ysgol Aberconwy’s policies on the following:

-Welsh as a second language will be taught to all pupils during compulsory schooling.
+Welsh as a second language will be taught to all students during compulsory schooling.
 Special arrangements will be made to assist newcomers to the area in their learning of the language.

-Members of staff are urged to use the Welsh language in general, one to one ‘social’ conversations with pupils, where possible.
+Members of staff are urged to use the Welsh language in general, one to one ‘social’ conversations with students, where possible.

 The school’s sex education programme aims to fulfil the purposes of the 1996 Education Act, as set out in Circular 45/94.
 Sex education is undertaken in order to:

-All pupils will take part in Ysgol Aberconwy’s sex education programme at various points during their time at school.
+All students will take part in Ysgol Aberconwy’s sex education programme at various points during their time at school.

-Equal opportunity is important, because without it schools fail to do justice to pupils or staff.
+Equal opportunity is important, because without it schools fail to do justice to students or staff.
 It is fundamental to the purposes and work of a comprehensive school.

-The purposes of the policy for pupils are to promote:
+The purposes of the policy for students are to promote:

 The school endorses the County policy on Equal Opportunity.

-The school will undertake the following monitoring and research in pursuit of equality of opportunity for pupils:
+The school will undertake the following monitoring and research in pursuit of equality of opportunity for students:

 The school will respond to issues raised by this analysis by planning staff training and by reviewing the organisation of teaching groups.

-The school will monitor the provision and accessibility of extra-curricular activities for pupils.
+The school will monitor the provision and accessibility of extra-curricular activities for students.

-The school admits pupils in accordance with the admissions policy of Conwy County Borough.
+The school admits students in accordance with the admissions policy of Conwy County Borough.